 Bring your attention to your posture and your body.
 Focus your attention on the crown of your head and move downward.
 When you learn, most people find it helpful to close their eyes to keep outside distractions to a minimum.
 The more you practice this technique, the more comfortable you will become in finding that place of peace.
 Soon, you’ll be able to leave your eyes open and use this process while doing activities.

 Use your attention to scan the whole body.
-Yes, again, you’ll probably find your mind wandering about other things, but this is a common experience, so don’t beat yourself up.
+Yes, you’ll probably find your mind wandering about other things, but this is a common experience, so don’t beat yourself up.
 You aren’t doing it wrong; return your attention to your posture.
 Always be gentle with yourself.

 We rarely pay attention to our bodies unless we are uncomfortable or in pain.
 When we bring our attention to our bodies, we enhance our observational skills.
-With this seated guided meditation script, we are learning to watch what’s going on with our bodies without interfering.
+With this seated guided meditation script, we are learning to watch what’s happening with our bodies without interfering.
 Learning to observe is an important step that can quiet the active mind.

 The Second Step — Observe the Breath